-6.6.4.1.2.
-Child Restraint Systems of the G-Size-Integral "specific vehicle" ISOFIX category shall be tested with each vehicle model for which the Child Restraint System is intended.
+- 6.6.4.1.1.
+Q-Size category Child Restraint Systems shall be tested on the test trolley by means of the test seat prescribed in Annex 6, and in conformity with paragraph 7.1.3.1.; - 6.6.4.1.2.
+Child Restraint Systems of the "specific vehicle ISOFIX" category shall be tested with each vehicle model for which the Child Restraint System is intended.
 The Technical Service responsible for conducting the test may reduce the number of vehicle models tested if they do not differ greatly in the aspects listed in paragraph 6.6.4.1.2.3.
 The Child Restraint System may be tested in one of the following ways: